syncfusion-content/wpf-docs/wpf/Autocomplete/Single-and-multiple-Selection.md

 ### Enable autosize in token mode

-AutoSizing can be enabled in AutoComplete control so that the control will extend its layout based on the token size.
+AutoSizing can be enabled in Autocomplete control so that the control will extend its layout based on the token size.

-[EnableAutoSize](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfTextBoxExt~EnableAutoSize.html) property is used to enable the AutoSizing in AutoComplete control.
+[EnableAutoSize](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfTextBoxExt~EnableAutoSize.html) property is used to enable the AutoSizing in Autocomplete control.
 To enable the API, need to set the MultiSelectMode as Token and TokensWrapMode as Wrap and the control height should not be provided.
 The default value of `EnableAutoSize` is false.

 {% tabs %}